Olawale29/30daysJavaScript/README.md

 # Day 3

-On day 3, there is a day3.js file and an exercise3 directory.
+On day 3, there is a day3.js file and an exercises directory.
 I gained knowledge in JavaScript related to Booleans, Operators, and Dates.
 The topics covered include:

 - Truthy values
 - Falsy values